genpranav/Four-Bar-Linkage-Based-Wiper-Mechanism/README.md

 # Wiper Mechanism

-This project is the application of basic physics (Slider-Crank mechanism) to create manipulatable simulation a wiper mechanism to visualize its functioning.
+In this project the application of basic physics (Slider-Crank mechanism) to create manipulatable simulation a wiper mechanism to visualize its functioning is acheived.
 In our case the wiper mechanism is a "bottom-middle pivoted synchronous dual arm wiper".

+\
 The features of this project are :
 1. GUI
 2. SIMULATION